Living on a 40 feet Sailboat on the Cancun Lagoon

 Visiting Piraeus: Unfairly Eclipsed Under the Fame of Athens

 Piraeus is like a Porsche standing next to an F1… It wouldn’t stand a chance!
 Athens is such a behemoth of a city that anything placed next to it would be eclipsed into the shade… and this is a shame because Piraeus would be a great city to spend a few days in when in Athens!
 Instead, it is considered a little neighborhood that very few tourists will make it to.
 Or in most cases, it is single arrival/departure port to the Greek Islands.
 I really enjoyed Piraeus, especially the area around Mikrolimano, this small marina packed with stylish cafes and restaurants overlooking the yachts in the marina.
 This port has a lot of history in itself when it was made the official port for the Athens fleet back 500 B.C.
-Just walking around the area you can see archeological searches being done in the middle of […]
+Just walking around the area you can see archeological searches being done in the middle of busy streets (see photo below).
+There’s a nice little beach south of Mikrolimano where you can enjoy a swim with […]

 Read More...